 - An endometrial biopsy (sampling of the tissue lining the interior of the uterus) to rule out uterine cancer if the woman has any irregular bleeding (to rule out uterine cancer or pre-malignant changes).

-Once these test results have been received, her doctor will be prepared to outline a plan of treatment for the perimenopause and the prevention of its consequences.
-Treatment of any medical problems (for example, anemia and thyroid disease) should be addressed prior to the treatment of any perimenopausal symptoms.
+Once these test results have been received, her doctor will be prepared to outline a treatment plan for perimenopause and the prevention of its consequences.
+Treatment of any medical problems (for example, anemia and thyroid disease) should be addressed before the treatment of any perimenopausal symptoms.

 2. Weight control